NickHeap2/sam-local-express/README.md

 # sam-local-express
-Local testing of simple AWS SAM templates via Express
+Local testing of simple AWS SAM templates via Express.
+The aim of this package is to support local testing of simple AWS lambda functions and API gateway defined in an AWS SAM template.
+Local REQUEST based authorizers are also supported.

+## Main packages used
+`express` - routing to the handlers.
+`lambda-local` - invoking the lambda functions.
+`nodemon` - watching code for any changes and restarting the server.
+`yaml-cfn` - parsing the template file.

 See below for an example of the type of template that this is designed to support